Marcus Aurelius: War with Parthia (161–166)

 Fronto sent Marcus a selection of reading material, and, to settle his unease over the course of the Parthian war, a long and considered letter, full of historical references.
-In modern editions of Fronto's works, it is labeled De bello Parthico (On the Parthian War).
+In modern editions of Fronto's works, it is labelled De bello Parthico (On the Parthian War).
 There had been reverses in Rome's past, Fronto writes, but in the end, Romans had always prevailed over their enemies: 'Always and everywhere [Mars] has changed our troubles into successes and our terrors into triumphs'.

 Over the winter of 161–162, news that a rebellion was brewing in Syria arrived and it was decided that Lucius should direct the Parthian war in person.
 He was stronger and healthier than Marcus, the argument went, and thus more suited to military activity.
-Lucius's biographer suggests ulterior motives: to restrain Lucius's debaucheries, to make him thrifty, to reform his morals by the terror of war, and to realize that he was an emperor.
+Lucius's biographer suggests ulterior motives: to restrain Lucius's debaucheries, to make him thrifty, to reform his morals by the terror of war, and to realise that he was an emperor.
 Whatever the case, the senate gave its assent, and, in the summer of 162, Lucius left.
 Marcus would remain in Rome, as the city 'demanded the presence of an emperor'.

 Lucius spent most of the campaign in Antioch, though he wintered at Laodicea and summered at Daphne, a resort just outside Antioch.
-Critics declaimed Lucius's luxurious lifestyle, saying that he had taken to gambling, would 'dice the whole night through', and enjoyed the company of actors.
+Critics decried Lucius's luxurious lifestyle, saying that he had taken to gambling, would 'dice the whole night through', and enjoyed the company of actors.
 Libo died early in the war; perhaps Lucius had murdered him.

 In the middle of the war, perhaps in autumn 163 or early 164, Lucius made a trip to Ephesus to be married to Marcus's daughter Lucilla.
 Marcus moved up the date; perhaps he had already heard of Lucius's mistress Panthea.
 Lucilla's thirteenth birthday was in March 163; whatever the date of her marriage, she was not yet fifteen.
 Lucilla was accompanied by her mother Faustina and Lucius's uncle (his father's half-brother) M. Vettulenus Civica Barbarus, who was made comes Augusti, 'companion of the emperors'.
 Marcus may have wanted Civica to watch over Lucius, the job Libo had failed at.
 Marcus may have planned to accompany them all the way to Smyrna (the biographer says he told the senate he would), but this did not happen.
 He only accompanied the group as far as Brundisium, where they boarded a ship for the east.
 He returned to Rome immediately thereafter, and sent out special instructions to his proconsuls not to give the group any official reception.

 The Armenian capital Artaxata was captured in 163.
 At the end of the year, Lucius took the title Armeniacus, despite having never seen combat; Marcus declined to accept the title until the following year.
 When Lucius was hailed as imperator again, however, Marcus did not hesitate to take the Imperator II with him.